GW250114 reveals black hole horizon signatures: measurement of horizon properties in GW250114

 Having established the presence and properties of the direct wave using a model-agnostic approach, we next perform a matched-filtering analysis with a more physically motivated analytic template in Eq.~\eqref{eq:analytic}.
 This waveform enhances sensitivity and sharpens the test of theoretical predictions, further supporting the detection of the direct-wave signal in GW250114.
 The template includes three free parameters: the real and imaginary amplitudes, and a time shift relative to the event data.
-We perform the analysis using the same time-domain Bayesian framework~\cite{Isi:2021iql,Carullo:2019flw}; see Methods for details.
-Over a 0.2~s segment starting from $-7\Mfdet$, we obtain matched-filter signal-to-noise ratios of $14.1^{+0.1}_{-0.3}$ and $13.6^{+0.1}_{-0.2}$ (90\% credible) in Hanford and Livingston data, respectively, consistent with expectations at Advanced LIGO design sensitivity~\cite{Oshita:2025qmn} (see Table I therein).
+We perform the analysis using the same time-domain Bayesian framework~\cite{Isi:2021iql,Carullo:2019flw}; see Methods for details and the inferred posterior distributions.
+Over a 0.2~s segment starting from $-7\Mfdet$, we obtain matched-filter signal-to-noise ratios of $15.8^{+0.1}_{-0.5}$ and $17.1^{+0.1}_{-0.4}$ (90\% credible) in Hanford and Livingston data, respectively, consistent with expectations at Advanced LIGO design sensitivity~\cite{Oshita:2025qmn} (see Table I therein).
 Panel (c) of Fig.~\ref{fig:whitened_strain} shows the residual strain after subtracting the best-fit analytic direct-wave template from the quasinormal-mode-removed data.
-The minor dip and surrounding features near $t = 0$ are artifacts of the whitening process; the full direct-wave trough has been effectively removed by the template, leaving only a prominent peak at $t \lesssim -7 \Mfdet$ (see also Fig.~\ref{fig:theoretical_comparison_7m}).
+The minor dip and surrounding features near $t = 0$ are visual artifacts of the whitening procedure used in the plot, arising from the frequency-dependent rescaling of the data, which exaggerates localized distortions in the time domain; the full direct-wave trough has been effectively removed by the template, leaving only a prominent peak at $t \lesssim -7 \Mfdet$ (see also Fig.~\ref{fig:theoretical_comparison_7m}).
 This early-time peak may also originate from direct-wave emission.
 A more accurate waveform model is needed to capture its behavior.
 We leave a detailed investigation of this feature to future work.